 You would rely on the services of an attorney if you are:

-- In either a criminal or civil case that is going to trial before a judge or jury.
+- Involved in a criminal or civil case that is going to trial before a judge or jury.

-- You are seeking representation in a claim against the Internal Revenue Service (IRS).
+- You need representation in a claim against the Internal Revenue Service (IRS).

 - You want to negotiate compensation after an accident involving injuries or property damage.